+What does Albert Mogale think people should do?
 What does he think people need in order to be able to help others?
-Write a full sentence. property of the property of th If you are talented what should you do?
 Write a full sentence.
-If you are talefrica what should you do.
-Write a fail sentence.
-Do you think your school would think that any talent is important or only a talent that allows you to dwell at school?
-Say why. lo What do you think Mogale means when he says "Expose yourself This year"?
+If you are talented what should you do?
+Write a full sentence.
+Do you think your school would think that any talent is important or only a talent that allows you to do well at school?
+Say why.
+What do you think Mogale means when he says "Expose yourself This year"?
 The poet repeats the word "expose".
 What word could he have used instead of "expose"?
 Do you like the poem?
 Say why.
 Then give the poem a title.
-Write a paragraph describing your talents. to person of the state of Systems and
+Write a paragraph describing your talents.
+Teache Sign: Date

-Teache

-Sign:

-Date